h2oai/h2o-2/h2o-docs/source/userguide/datasummary.rst

 ==========================

 Summary returns a column by column detailed summary of parsed data.
-For more information on the returned information see :ref:`Summary`
+For more information on the returned information see Summary.

 **Source**